juli9834/huset-kbh/wordpress/wp-content/plugins/akismet/readme.txt

 * FireFox Stats iframe preview bug
 * Fix mshots preview when using https
 * Add .htaccess to block direct access to files
-* Prevent some PHP notices
+* PrEvent some PHP notices
 * Fix Check For Spam return location when referrer is empty
 * Fix Settings links for network admins
 * Fix prepare() warnings in WP 3.5